Panadol Cold and Flu Relief + Cough Tablets

 Things you must do

-Talk to your pharmacist or doctor if your symptoms do not improve.
+Talk to your pharmacist or doctor if your symptoms do not improve or if your cough is accompanied by high temperature, skin rash or persistent headache.
 Your pharmacist or doctor will assess your condition and decide if you should continue to take the medicine.

 Things you must not do